AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 ### Getting Started with the Document API

-As part of the [Authoring Sandbox](/references/authoring/index.md), the Adobe Express Document API (from now on, Document API) is a powerful tool that extends the capabilities of Adobe Express add-ons, offering direct interaction with the open document.
+As part of the [Document Sandbox](/references/authoring/index.md), the Adobe Express Document API (from now on, Document API) is a powerful tool that extends the capabilities of Adobe Express add-ons, offering direct interaction with the open document.
 Let's take a moment to review the difference between the two core components of the architecture of an add-on.

 - The **iframe** hosts the add-on User Interface and runs its internal logic.
 You can think about it as a web application operating in a sandboxed environment: it needs to be separate from the rest of the Adobe Express content for security reasons, which is precisely why the add-on is hosted within an `<iframe>` element (a detailed technical description is found [here](/guides/develop/context.md#iframe-sandbox)).
 If you come from a CEP/UXP background, it's akin to developing the panel of an extension or plugin.
-- The **Authoring Sandbox**: allows you to operate on the document.
+- The **Document Sandbox**: allows you to operate on the document.
 It's a sandboxed JavaScript environment that communicates with the iframe (thanks to the [Communication API](/references/authoring/communication/)), providing access to the [Document API](/references/authoring/editor/).
 Drawing the parallel with CEP and UXP again, it represents scripting; that is, the possibility to drive Adobe Express programmatically and, for example, add pages or artboards, create new shapes, rotate or group them, etc.

 This is a high-level overview of the overall structure; while the implementation has more technical nuances, there's no need to dive deeper now.